GGarenov/friendly_world/readme.md

 17. Implements dashboard page
 - show each animal with image, name and description
 - add details button to every animal
-- If no creatures "There are no posts yet..."
+- If no animals "There are no posts yet..."

-18. Add creature model to Mongoose
+18. Add animal model to Mongoose